RightCake1/WGS/README.md

 - **Basic Knowledge**: Familiarity with Linux and command-line tools.
 - **Software Requirements**:
   - Tools already referenced in this repository.
-  - Refer to the [Setup and Installation](#setup-and-installation) section for details.
+  - Refer to the [🛠️Setup and Installation](#setup-and-installation) section for details.

 ## 🛠️Setup and Installation
 To replicate the workflows described: